 AlE has a specific formula that is used to determine the amount of Title IV assistance a student has earned up until the point of withdrawal.
-If the student received (or a parent or AIE received on the student's behalf) less than that calculated amount, the student may be able to receive the additional funds.
-If the student, parent, or AIE received more than the calculated amount, the excess funds must be returned.
+If the student received (or a parent or AlE received on the student's behalf) less than that calculated amount, the student may be able to receive the additional funds.
+If the student, parent, or AlE received more than the calculated amount, the excess funds must be returned.

 The amount of assistance earned by a student is pro-rated.
-For example, if the student attends 25% of the clock hours in the payment period, the student will earn 25% of the assistance they were originally scheduled to receive.
-If a student completes over 60% of clock hours in a payment period, the student will earn all of the scheduled assistance.
+For example, if the student attends 25% of the credit hours in the payment period, the student will earn 25% of the assistance they were originally scheduled to receive.
+If a student completes over 60% of credit hours in a payment period, the student will earn all of the scheduled assistance.

 In the case that a student does not receive all earned funds, the student may be due a post-withdrawal disbursement.
-If it includes loans, the student may choose to decline those funds in order to avoid incurring additional debt.
+If it includes loans, the student may choose to decline those funds to avoid incurring additional debt.
 AIE may automatically use all or a portion of the post-withdrawal funds (including any accepted loans) for any tuition or fees, as contracted with AIE.
-For any other school-related charges, the student must provide AIE with explicit permission to use the disbursement.
+For any other school-related charges, the student must provide AIE with permission to use the disbursement.
 If permission is not given, the funds will be offered to the student.
-It may be in the student's best interest to allow AIE to keep the funds in order to reduce debt.
+It may be in the student's best interest to allow AIE to keep the funds to reduce debt.

-In the case that AIE does owe the student a post-withdrawal disbursement, funds must be paid within 45 days of the withdrawal date, and loan funds must be paid within 180 days of the withdrawal date.
+In the case that AIE does owe the student a post-withdrawal disbursement, funds will be paid within 45 days of the date of determination, and loan funds will be paid within 180 days of the date of determination.